Dpdl-io/DpdlEngine/doc/Dpdl_drafts.md

 ## Function return type

-The possibility to enforce a given return type in function definitions via return type specifiers.
+The possibility to enforce a given return type in function definitions via return type specifiers 'func myfunc() $type'.

 The return type specifiers are optional.